A phenomenological theory of superconductor diodes: Results

 Assuming $ |\bm h|\ll T_c\ll E_R = \frac{1}{2}m\lambda_R^2$ and treating the problem in the band basis, one may neglect the inter-band terms and consider only the intra-band pairing $ \Delta $.
 With this simplification, the GL coefficients in Eq. (\ref{eq:F1d}) can be obtained and the resulting $ Q $-parameter is

 where $ \tilde{\mu}\equiv \mu/E_R $.
 (Note that $ \mu/E_R = (2\mu/\lambda_R k_F)^2 $ where $ \alpha k_F $ is the Rashba splitting energy at the Fermi surface.) $ Q^R $ as a function of the chemical potential $ \mu $ is shown in Fig. \ref{fig:GLtheory}.
 The parameter $ Q^R $ has its maximum at the band crossing point $ \mu=0 $ and decreases as the Fermi level moves away either towards the band edge $ \mu=-E_R $ or towards the limit $ \mu \gg E_R $.
-At $ \mu=0 $, there exists a discontinuity due to the flip of the helicity of the spin-momentum locking.
-Note that the discontinuity appears also because we took the limit $ T_c/E_R \rightarrow 0$ and neglect the inter-band pairing.
+At $ \mu=0 $, there exists a kink due to the flip of the helicity of the spin-momentum locking.
+Note that the kink appears also because we took the limit $ T_c/E_R \rightarrow 0$ and neglect the inter-band pairing.
 The calculation is done in the band basis assuming a constant pairing breaking energy near the Fermi surface, which is true when both $ \mu+E_R \gg \Delta $ and $ |\mu| \gg \Delta $ are satisfied.
 Near $ \mu=0 $, moreover, the smallness of the Fermi wave vector $ k_F $, compared to the Cooper pair wave vector $ |\bm q| $, invalidates the series expansion over $ \bm q/k_F $ for the GL theory.
-Thus, the discontinuity shall be smoothed out when $ T_c/E_R $ is not infinitesimal.
+Thus, the kink shall become smooth when $ T_c/E_R $ is not infinitesimal.
 And our GL theory calculations do not apply near $ \mu=0 $ or $ \mu=-E_R $ .

 The quality parameter $ Q^R $ may also be obtained using a self-consistent Bogoliubov-de Gennes mean-field Hamiltonian